themedialab/themedialab.info/src/content/posts/2020-05-13-typography.md

 ---
+template: blog-post
 title: Typography
-template: blog-post
-date: 2020-05-13 09:19
-slug: /typography
+slug: /typografi
+date: 2020-10-09 07:44
+description: typografi til The Media Labs nettsiden
 featuredImage: /assets/alexander-andrews-zw07kvdahpw-unsplash.jpg
-description: metaphorically make a deal with the devil
 ---
 \# When will that be?\
 \